wwlpublish/learn-bizapps-pr-auto-sync-back-test/README.md

 * **Development**: Modules and learning paths are highly curated training content with textual content, hands-on interactivity, live knowledge checks, videos, achievements and more.
 The Learn content team, in partnership with other content teams, governs the roadmap and quality of content before publishing, for all products.
 These training assets are made up of YAML and MD files, in specific folder structures.
 * **Organization**: Learn repos are typically created for each product family rather than per-product.
 The content in these repos are aggregated together for the final experience (i.e. the files interact with each other, so you could include Azure and Business Applications content into a single learning path, if you need).
-* **Display**: Although there may be separate Learn landing pages for various product families, there is a single, all-up Microsoft Learn training home page, as well as a dynamic browse page that shows all Microsoft Learn training content side-by-side, regardless of product.
+* **Display**: Although there may be separate Learn landing pages for various product families, there is a single, all-up Microsoft Learn training home page, as well as a dynamic browse page that shows all Microsoft Learn training resources side-by-side, regardless of product.

 ### Home, landing, and browse pages